monk-io/docs/docs/develop/config-files.md

 ### Templating

-Monk currently uses a very simple templating syntax which allows for placing
+MonkOS currently uses a very simple templating syntax which allows for placing

     {{ v "variable-name" }}